-Table~\ref{tab:experiment_score_result_grasput} shows the score result for each method in Stage 1 and 2 in which the proposed method shows the highest scores for both.
-Because the baseline 1 operates by taking the nearest object, the robot repeatedly failed to grasp the same nearest object, and the score was lower than the proposed method for both Stage 1 and 2.
-In Stage~1, we consider that baseline 1 and 2 showed similar score values because the robot could get a score by simply moving an object anywhere in the toy boxes, even if the desired tidied position was incorrect.
+Table~\ref{tab:experiment_score_result_grasput} lists the score results for each method in Stages 1 and 2 in which the proposed method achieved the highest scores for both.
+Because baseline 1 operated by taking the nearest object, the robot repeatedly failed to grasp the same nearest object, and the score was lower than that of the proposed method for both Stages 1 and 2.
+In Stage~1, we considered that baselines 1 and 2 showed similar score values because the robot could achieve a score by simply moving an object anywhere in the toy boxes, even if the desired tidied position was incorrect.
 In Stage 2-1, the score of baseline 2 was significantly lower because no point was obtained if the desired tidied position was incorrect.
-Additionally, since Stage 2-2 contains objects with unknown tidied positions, the difference between the scores of the proposed method and baseline 1 was even more significant compared to that of Stage 2-1.
-In the proposed method, the robot can judge if the tidied position of an object is unknown from Equation~(\ref{eq:select_cg_unknown}).
-Because the robot could estimate the target tidied position of unknown objects by directly asking the user, the proposed method obtained a score higher than all other methods in Stage 2-2.
+Additionally, because Stage 2-2 contained objects with unknown tidied positions, the difference between the scores of the proposed method and baseline 1 was even more significant compared to that of Stage 2-1.
+Because the robot could estimate the target tidied position of unknown objects by directly asking the user, the proposed method obtained a score higher than all the other methods in Stage 2-2.

-Finally, Table~\ref{tab:experiment_score_result_no_grasput} shows the score of the planning without object grasping and release in 10 trials.
-The proposed method showed again the highest scores for both Stage 1 and 2.
+Table~\ref{tab:experiment_score_result_no_grasput} shows the score of the planning without object grasping and release in 10 trials. {Table~\ref{tab:experiment_accuracy_result_no_grasput} lists the accuracy rates of the methods for tidying up an object to the correct place.} The proposed method showed again the highest values for both Stages 1 and 2.
 In baseline 1, the position where to tidy up an object was selected from the list of the training data of the spatial concept model.
-Therefore, we consider that it was easily influenced by object position and detection errors during data acquisition.
-We also consider that the proposed method led to a higher score because it was less likely to be affected by data uncertainty by generalizing the target places to tidy up from the positions of the objects observed multiple times in the training data.
-Additionally, the proposed method achieved a much higher score than baselines in Stage 2-2 when objects with unknown tidied positions were included, as shown in Table~\ref{tab:experiment_score_result_grasput}.
+Therefore, we considered that it was easily influenced by the object position and the detection errors during the data acquisition.
+We also considered that the proposed method led to a higher values because it was less likely to be affected by the data uncertainty when generalizing the target places to tidy up from the positions of the objects observed multiple times in the training data.
+Additionally, the proposed method achieved a much higher value than the baselines in Stage 2-2 when objects with unknown tidied positions were included, as seen in Table~\ref{tab:experiment_score_result_grasput}.